teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week3_Monday.md

-variable# What You Should Know From Lecture: Week 3
+# What You Should Know From Lecture: Week 3

 ### Monday:
 #### Announcements-

-HW
-Readings
-project
+__Homework__
+HW2 is due tonight at 11:00:00 pm.

+You will have a small homework assignment due before class on Wednesday.

+__Readings__
+As indicated in your homework assignment please read the following tutorial on [loops](https://ryanstutorials.net/bash-scripting-tutorial/bash-loops.php)

+__Projects__
+We have posted the project overview on GitHub.
+In discussion you will spend time brainstorming about your project.
+If you do not have any ideas, no worries, we are here to help you out!

+If you are worried about your project, come to my office hours.
+They are after class at the Music Cafe.

 ---